narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

   - From Product detail, apply or discard the draft and verify Playbooks preview reflects the updated draft status when navigating back.
   - Preview → leave Playbooks (e.g., navigate to Overview) → return to Playbooks → verify preview drafts are still visible without regeneration.
   - Verify "Regenerate preview" overwrites content and updates the UI accordingly.
+  - Apply with a stale scopeId (e.g., products added/updated between estimate and apply) results in a PLAYBOOK_SCOPE_INVALID conflict and the UI prompts the user to refresh the estimate before retrying apply.

 ### Manual Testing

-- Manual Testing: docs/manual-testing/auto-pb-1-3-preview-persistence.md (to be created using docs/MANUAL_TESTING_TEMPLATE.md as the base).
+- Manual Testing: docs/manual-testing/auto-pb-1-3-preview-persistence.md (to be created using docs/MANUAL_TESTING_TEMPLATE.md as the base and expanded to cover scopeId binding and invalid-scope flows for estimate/apply).

 ### Acceptance Criteria (Planned)